-The US tax system though requires all American citizens, including expats, who meet minimum worldwide income thresholds of $12,000, or just $400 of self-employment income, to file US taxes.
+The US tax system however requires all American citizens, including expats, who meet minimum worldwide income thresholds of $12,000, or just $400 of self-employment income, to file US taxes.
 Unfortunately, the tax treaties that the US has with other countries don’t affect this requirement.

-To mitigate this risk, the IRS has made available a number of provisions that expats can utilize when the y file their federal US tax return.
+To mitigate this risk, the IRS has made available a number of provisions that expats can utilize when they file their federal US tax return.
 One of the most important and useful of these provisions is called the Foreign Earned Income Exclusion.

 In this article we’ll look at the Foreign Earned Income Exclusion in depth: what it is, what it isn’t, who qualifies for it, how to claim it, and in what circumstances expats benefit from claiming it.

 1 – What is the Foreign Earned Income Exclusion?

 The Foreign Earned Income Exclusion is an IRS exemption that American expats can claim when they file their US tax return from abroad to reduce (or in many cases completely eliminate) their US tax bill.

 It allows expats to exempt the first around $100,000 of their earned income from US taxation.
 The exact threshold rises a little each year for inflation.
 So for example, in 2018 the threshold was $103,900, in 2017 it was $102,100, in 2016 $101,300, in 2015 $100,800, and so on, while for 2019 tax year (for tax returns filed in 2020) it is due to be $105,900, and for 2020, $107,600.